Aikido vs ThreatQ

 Aikido

-• Centralizing security operations
+• Centralizing security alerts and workflows

 ThreatQ